 Master of Science in Curriculum & Instruction

-The Master's of Science degree (Plan A) is a research-oriented degree designed to prepare the candidate for further graduate study in a specialized area within the discipline.
+The Master of Science (MS) in Curriculum and Instruction degree (Plan A) is a research oriented degree designed to prepare the candidate for further graduate study.
 It requires a strong relationship with a major professor who will serve as an advisor and supervisor of the master’s thesis.
-The thesis will consist of a major research project under the supervision of the major professor who will act as chair of a three-person faculty committee responsible to provide formal supervision and approval for the thesis.
+The thesis will consist of a major research project and requires a strong relationship with a major professor who will act as chair of a three-person faculty committee responsible to provide formal supervision and approval for the thesis.
+The chair and committee should be identified by the end of the first semester of coursework.
+At the conclusion of the program, each student must complete/submit the following:

 How to Apply